pfirsich/jprof/README.md

 ### `prof.push(name, annotation)`
-The annotation is optional and appears as metadata in the viewer.
+The `annotation` is optional and appears as metadata in the viewer.

 ### `prof.pop(name)`
-The name is optional and is only used to check if the current zone is actually the one specified as the argument.
+The `name` is optional and is only used to check if the current zone is actually the one specified as the argument.
 If not, somewhere before that pop-call another zone has been pushed, but not popped.

 ### `prof.write(filename)`
-Writes the capture file
+Writes the capture file to `filename`.

 ### `prof.enabled(enabled)`
-Enables capturing profiling zones (`enabled = true`) or disables it (`enabled = false`)
+Enables capturing profiling zones (`enabled = true`) or disables it (`enabled = false`).
+To start profiling `prof.enabled(true)` has to be called first - i.e. it is disabled by default.

+### `prof.connect(saveFullProfData, port, address)`
+Attempts to connect to the jprof viewer to transmit realtime profiling data.
+If `saveFullProfData` is `true`, jprof will still save all the profiling data, so you can save it to file later using `prof.write()`.
+If it is `false` (default), the data is only transmitted to the viewer and `prof.write()` will show a notice that no profiling data was saved.
+The default `port` is `1338` and the default `address` is `localhost`.

+### `prof.netFlush()`
+jprof does not send out every event by itself, but rather buffers them and sends them out, when this command is called.
+By default this is called when `prof.pop()` is called and the popped zone is `"frame"` (though only if you did `prof.connect()` earlier).

 ## Viewer
 Just start the löve project contained in this repository like this: